 Low budget sci-fi specialist Philip J. Roth directs this one and it’s nicely put together.
 The low budget 1999 CGI has of course dated, but regardless, this is surprisingly fun.

 So there we have it.
 A number of Die Hard inspired low budget specials to sink your teeth in to.
 What is your favourite budget Die Hard?
-Let us know in the comments or shout us on twitter @Flickeringmyh…
+Let us know on our social channels @FlickeringMyth…